manuelmontenegro/while-parser/Syntax.md

 # Syntax of _While_

 This describes explains the textual representation of the programs written in _While_ language, by means of examples.
-The BNF grammar can be found in the [parser_erlang.yrl](src/parser_erlang.yrl) file

 ### Statements